ULTRAMARINE

 Šifra artikla: 271097

-Isbn: 9788661451546
+ISBN: 9788661451546

 The title of the novel Ultramarine is a highly symbolic and a well chosen one too: it refers to a specific type of blue color, and also it vibrates with associations of the sea, and indirectly to death, since death can be perceived as crossing to the other shore.
 It is also the favorite color of the narrator’s late father who was a painter.
 It tells the story of a father-son relationship, of maturation and coming to terms with oneself.
 It is often said that a picture paints a thousand words, but in the case of Prodanovic’s novel, it is really a tie, or it is more like pictures and words joined together are a worthy, and rewarding, reading experience.